 Telephone calls to Sims’ house yielded few results.
 Sims’ wife professed ignorance about the suit, and claimed her husband was unavailable for comment because he was “out playing Frisbee with the dog.”

-“That doesn’t surprise me a bit,” a visibly bitter Hendrick responded.
+“That doesn’t surprise me a bit,” a visibly bitter H. responded.
 “He’s always out having coffee, going to a movie, playing with his son, things like that.
 He is a sick, sick man.”

 Sims’ unnewsworthy behavior is allegedly having a drastic effect.
 I Can’t Believe It’s Not Futter averages 780,000 hits per day, “but it could be over a million if we had the extra stories,” the brief states.

-At this point, ICBINF, Inc. has no choice but to absorb their losses, Garcia said.
+At this point, ICBINF, Inc. has no choice but to absorb their losses, G. said.
 “And many of us have families to feed.”

-How the site generates income for the staff is not yet known.
+How the site generates income is not yet known.

 The plaintiffs are seeking a monthly stipend of $230,000 apiece, or at the very least a permanent change of personality on Sims’ part.

-“We like the band, so we’d rather not reduce Neil to bankruptcy,” Garcia said, “so let’s try to work this out.
+“We like the band, so we’d rather not reduce Neil to bankruptcy,” G. said, “so let’s try to work this out.
 All he’d have to do is something small.
-He could start wearing women’s dresses, or get some weird ideas about midgets.
-He could develop a secret love for beef jerky, or grow another toe on one foot.
+He could start wearing frilly undies, or develop a secret love for beef jerky.
+Maybe he could grow another toe on one foot.
+Or become a corporate suit in the oil industry.
 The possibilities are endless if he’d just try!”